 Now and for the foreseeable future, we need politics at many scales and in many forms, advancing both a widespread sense of urgency and a vital program for a green world that is egalitarian, democratic, and finds a way to make human and natural flourishing compatible.
 One barrier to that politics is any notion that we are not in an emergency, that anyone out there has this figured out or is already doing the right thing.
 In the age of Trump, that comforting illusion, at least, is off the table.
 The next thing is to make the outrage productive.

 Jedediah Purdy teaches at Duke and is the author, most recently, of After Nature: A Politics for the Anthropocene (Harvard University Press, 2015).
-He is a contributing editor at Dissent.
+He is a member of the Dissent editorial board.